 It was said in the heat of the moment, and it didn’t change the fact that most of “Bachelor” Nation loved the guy.
 And Lindsay loved him, too — just not enough to gamble on an uncertain future with him.

-She instead accepted a proposal from Bryan Abasolo; a year later, they’re still together.
+She instead accepted a proposal from Bryan Abasolo; two years later, they’re still together.